1979 Pacific typhoon season: Tropical Storm Dot (Karing)

-Tropical Storm 05W (Diding)
+Tropical Depression 05W (Diding)

 Initially, TD 05 drifted southwestward east of the Paracel Islands.
 TD 05 was not forecast to intensify significantly, but it merged with an extratropical frontal boundary near 22.N 124.8E and produced an improved satellite signature which included a banding-type eye.

 Typhoon Ellis (Etang)

 A tropical disturbance was first noted on satellite and synoptic data on June 25.
 The disturbance was upgraded to a tropical depression about 670 nautical miles east of Manila on July 1.
 It rapidly intensified into a tropical storm and moved west-northwest.
 Ellis was in a favorable position at that time and steady intensification occurred over the next 2 days.
 Ellis intensified into a typhoon on July 2 and reached its peak intensity of 100 mph on later that day.
 Continued intensification was anticipated at that time, but a slow weakening trend was actually observed.
 The storm passed close to the northern tip of Luzon on July 4 and caused damage to tobacco-rich regions of the Philippines.
 Ellis then entered the South China Sea and weakened to a severe tropical storm while still moving west-northwest.
 Ellis made landfall on the Chinese coast on July 6 about 164 nautical miles southwest of Hong Kong and dissipated rapidly over land thereafter.
 Damage caused by Ellis in Hong Kong was minimal.
+Ellis caused ₱100,000 (US$14,000) of damage.